epicoderr/Software-Dev-Project/tasks/viikko1.md

-Comment lines and version control are already familiar
+Command line and version control are already familiar